 Information technology (IT) is where the lucrative jobs and new, exciting opportunities are—and where they will be in the future.
 At the same time, the current stats show it is one of the most male-dominated industries in the world.
 Based on various diversity reports, female employees make up between 26% (Microsoft) and 43% (Netflix) of the workforce at major tech companies, with the percentage dropping much lower for actual tech jobs.
-The percentage of female IT leaders globally is less than 10%, and Silicon Valley is almost universally ruled by men.
+The percentage of female IT leaders globally is less than 10%, and men almost universally rule Silicon Valley.

 On the eve of International Women’s Day, we dedicate this article to all women in IT and engineering and all women at Auriga who lead us, inspire us, and encourage us to strive for greatness.